huynguy-db/arcion-docs/content/docs/running-replicant.md

 ## Write modes

-In case of a collision at the destination system, Replicant will by default warn the user and exit with an error in order to preserve the existing data at the destination.
-If a collision is expected to happen for some data, the error can be resolved by providing the appropriate destination schema's file.
+If a collision occurs at the destination system, Replicant by default warns the user and exits with an error to preserve the existing data at the destination.
+If probability of collision exists for some data, you can resolve the possible error  by providing the appropriate schema's file for the target database.

-As an alternative to providing a destination schemas file, you can specify a golbal rule while starting Replicant by providing one of the following write modes ``[--append-existing|--replace-existing|--truncate-existing]``.
+As an alternative to providing a schemas file, you can specify a global rule when you start Replicant.
+These rules dictate different modes of writing data to the target database.
+You can specify a write mode by using the corresponding CLI flag.

+Replicant CLI supports the following write modes:

+`--append-existing`
-When using `--append-existing`, the data from the source will be appended to the existing data at the destination.
-Alternatively, you can replace  the destination data by the source data by using `--replace-existing`.
+: Replicant appends the data from the source to the existing data at the destination.

-  * **Note**: If the destination system is a database `--truncate-existing` can be used instead of `--replace-existing` to preserve destination table schemas.
+`--merge-existing` _[v21.06.14.9]_
+: If the table exists on the destination database, Replicant merges the source data with the existing destination data _if_ the table has primary key.
+For tables without primary keys, `--merge-existing` behaves like `--truncate-existing`.

+  `--merge-existing` also preserves destination table schemas.

+`--replace-existing`
+: If the table exists on the destination, then Replicant recreates the table and replaces the destination data with the source data.

+`--swap-existing` _[v23.08.31.1]_
+: This write mode performs the following steps:

+  1. Replicant creates a temporary table on the target system for each table in the user's [filter]({{< ref "docs/sources/configuration-files/filter-reference" >}}) instead of the actual table.
+  2. The snapshot process inserts the data into these temporary tables.
+  3. When the snapshot process completes, Replicant performs two things:

+     a.
+Replicant drops the actual table.

+     b.
+Replicant renames the temporary table to the actual table.
+Therefore, the temporary table becomes the current live table.
+  4. Real-time replication then starts normally if in `full` mode.

+`--truncate-existing`
+: If the table exists in the destination database, Replicant preserves destination table schemas, but replaces the destination data with the source data.

+### Additional flags and features
-Additionally, while using `--truncate-existing` or `--replace-existing`, a you can give a `--lazy-init` flag.
-When you do so, the existing data will be replaced at the last moment.
-By default, the existing data will be deleted during Replicant initialization.
+- You can provide the `--lazy-init` flag while using `--truncate-existing` or `--replace-existing`.
+This instructs Replicant to replace the existing data at the last moment.
+By default, Replicant removes the existing data during Replicant's initialization phase.

-Replicant has another write mode, `--synchronize-deletes`,  which is relevant only for delta-snapshot mode (incremental replication) of operation.
-When replicant is started in delta-snapshot mode and you specify the `--synchronize-deletes` write mode, Replicant deletes all rows from a target table which are not present in the respective source table.
-Once the row synchronization is done, Replicant shuts down.
-Replicant can be started again in `resume mode` by taking off this write mode, after which Replicant will resume the incremental replication that it was performing.
+- Replicant has another write mode `--synchronize-deletes` that only applies to [delta-snapshot replication](#replicant-delta-snapshot-mode).
+When you start Replicant in `delta-snapshot` mode with the `--synchronize-deletes` flag, the following events occur:
+  - Replicant deletes all rows from a target table that don't exist in the corresponding source table.
+  - Replicant shuts down after finishing the row synchronization.

+  You can restart Replicant in `--resume` mode by omitting the `--synchronize-deletes` flag, allowing Replicant to resume the delta-snapshot replication.

 ## Test connection
 Replicant can perform validation checks on the connection configuration file of a database using the `test-connection` CLI option.
 This option checks the validity of credentials, host, port, and other connection parameters before you run the actual replication.
 This allows you to confirm that you possess a valid connection configuration file and Replicant can connect to the database.